 We remain fully committed to improving our programmes to eliminate modern slavery from our operations and supply chain.
-Our main objectives for 2023 are the following:
+Our main objectives for 2024 are the following:

-- Further increase our supplier engagement process for suppliers outside of Asia as a step toward achieving our global target to ensure that 90% of our spend on products from all high-risk regions will be sourced from assessed and compliant suppliers by 2025. - Continue to engage with suppliers operating in lower risk countries but operating in a (very) high product risk sector. - Continue to take a proactive, risk-based approach to responsible sourcing, identifying common issues in our supply chain and working closely with suppliers to reduce the future incidences of these issues. - Continue to expand capacity building and training of our suppliers in Asia by organising supplier conferences in Asia.
-We plan to organise two events in 2023 (in China and Malaysia).
+- Further increase our supplier engagement process for suppliers outside of Asia as a step toward achieving our global target to ensure that 90% of our spend on products from all high-risk regions will be sourced from assessed and compliant suppliers by 2025. - Renew the external risk assessment of our supplier base to establish social risks in our worldwide supply chain.
+This allows us to focus our attention and resources on the areas of greatest exposure to risk. - Continue to take a proactive, risk-based approach to responsible sourcing, identifying common issues in our supply chain and working closely with suppliers to reduce the future incidences of these issues. - Continue to expand capacity building and training of our suppliers in Asia by organising supplier conferences in Asia.
+We plan to organise three events in 2024 (two in China and one in Malaysia).